jaredpalmer/formik/docs/api/withFormik.md

 ### `validateOnMount?: boolean`

-Default is `true`.
-Use this option to tell Formik to run validations when the Formik component mounts or `initialValues` change.
+Default is `false`.
+Use this option to tell Formik to run validation (at low priority) when the wrapped component mounts and/or `initialValues` change.

 ### `validationSchema?: Schema | ((props: Props) => Schema)`